dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 ***
 Footnotes:
-1. Albert DiCanzio, [2], a comprehensive scientific biography of Galileo in the English language.
+1. Albert DiCanzio, (2), a comprehensive scientific biography of Galileo in the English language.
 2. Cf. Manfred Weidhorn, *The Person of the Millenium: The Unique Impact of Galileo on World History* (iUniverse, 2005).
 See also DiCanzio, Albert, "Book review of *The Person of the Millennium*" (Perspectives Journal of the American Scientific Affiliation.
 59.2, June 2007), 155.
-3. Thomas Paine, [7], 157-158, 160.
+3. Thomas Paine, (7), 157-158, 160.
-4. William M. Van der Weyde, [1] Vol. 1, vii-viii
+4. William M. Van der Weyde, (1) Vol. 1, vii-viii
 5. For a more complete in-context discussion of Paine's inventiveness and the background of his invention of the United States, see this forthcoming book, which I highly recommend to this audience: Rad Freeman, *Saving Our Country: by Implementing The American Revolution in Full* (as far as I have determined, this author is the first to tie modern economic science to the American Revolution as its completion).
 However, the responsibility for observing and choosing examples, mentioned here, of these phenomena in Paine's writing is mine.
 6. Henry Grattan Tyrrell, *History of Bridge Engineering* (University of California Libraries, 1911)
 7. "The idea and construction of this arch is taken from the figure of a spider's circular web, of which it resembles a section, and from a conviction that when nature empowered this insect to make a web she also instructed her in the strongest mechanical method of constructing it."
-[William M. van der Weyde, *The Life and Works of Thomas Paine* (Thomas Paine National Historical Association, 1925) as quoted in Rad Freeman, *Saving Our Country: by Implementing the American
-Revolution in Full*, forthcoming, Act IV].
+(Specification of Thomas Paine, (9), Vol. 5, p.
+3, as quoted in Rad Freeman, *Saving Our Country: by Implementing the American Revolution in Full*, forthcoming, Act IV).
+Here it is noted that Paine had obtained a patent from George Hanover III in 1788 for his method of constructing such span-increasing arches.
+It was a milestone in bridge technology arriving two centuries after Andrea Palladino's invention of the truss.
+(Linton Grinter, *Theory of Modern Steel Structures*, NY: MacMillan, 1942, 7.)
-8. Thomas Paine, [6], 6-8
+8. Thomas Paine, (6), 6-8
 9. There is no question that Paine regarded the American Revolution as incomplete.
-"The Revolution can only be said to be complete, when we shall have freed ourselves, no less from the influence of foreign prejudices than from the fetters of foreign power [Paine, Thomas, *Rights of Man*, (in [9], orig. pub.
+"The Revolution can only be said to be complete, when we shall have freed ourselves, no less from the influence of foreign prejudices than from the fetters of foreign power (Paine, Thomas, *Rights of Man*, (in 9, orig. pub.
 1791-2, vol. 4, Society for Political Inquiries, p.
-312].
+312).
 In addition, Paine enumerated in *Rights of Man*, part ii, (vol. 5 in Van der Wyde) a litany of unmet conditions for a country to boast of its constitution and its government.
-10. Albert G. DiCanzio, [3]
+10. Albert G. DiCanzio, (3)
-11. Nikola Tesla, [8], 177.
+11. Nikola Tesla, (8), 177.
 12. Ibid.
 Emphasis supplied by the present writer.
 13. Ibid.
 178, 182, 189.
-14. Thomas J. DiLorenzo, [4], 64-65.
+14. Thomas J. DiLorenzo, (4), 64-65.
-15. Thomas Paine, Rights of Man, (in [9], orig. pub.
+15. Thomas Paine, Rights of Man, (in (9), orig. pub.
 1791-2), vol. vi, pp. 226
 16. Ibid.
 17. I credit and applaud Maurice Finocchiaro for this discovery and revelation about "Two World Systems" and the introduction and definition of the terms
-"open-minded", "fair-minded", and rational-minded" that I first found on 27 May 2010 in Finocchiaro, *Defending Copernicus and Galileo: Critical
+"open-minded", "fair-minded", and "rational-minded" that I first found on 27 May 2010 in Finocchiaro, *Defending Copernicus and Galileo: Critical
 Reasoning in the Two Affairs* (Springer, Boston Studies in the Philosophy of Science, vol. 280, 2010).
 18. Julian Boyd, The Declaration of Independence; the Evolution of the Text (The Library of Congress, 1943).
-19. Moncure Daniel Conway, ed., [1] vol. 1, pp. 161, 166.
+19. Moncure Daniel Conway, ed., (1) vol. 1, pp. 161, 166.
 20. I credit the founders of the Madeira Beach library for placing in the path of my childhood curiosity literature on Paine and (separately) the Declaration of
 Independence during an otherwise boring summer vacation from school; later, Andrew J. Galambos of the Liberal Institute of Natural Science and Technology who in a personal conversation made me aware of Franklin's intellectual intimacy with Paine and identified one of those three native-American scientific discoverers